Rear Ended Car Accident While Pregnant: What You Need To Know

 In addition to medical bills and lost wages, No-Fault benefits pay for transportation and mileage costs for traveling to and from doctor appointments as well as household replacement services and attendant care services.

 To make a claim for No-Fault benefits, the woman who was injured in the crash must file an application for No-Fault benefits with the responsible auto insurance company within one (1) year of your crash.
 (MCL 500.3145(1) and (4)) Failure to file this application will disqualify the woman from claiming, recovering and/or suing for benefits she would have otherwise been legally entitled to.

 Once the woman who was injured in a crash gives birth, an application for No-Fault benefits should be filed on the child’s behalf to ensure that the child receives any and all No-Fault medical benefits that may be needed as a result of the crash.

-Seeking medical attention after a rear ended car accident while pregnant
+Seeking medical attention after a rear ended car accident while pregnant in Michigan

 Expectant mothers should seek immediate medical attention if you are experiencing any of the following medical conditions or symptoms after your crash:

 - Changes in fetal movement or activity

 - Vomiting (that is not related to morning sickness)

 - Fainting or dizziness